hruthingali/8byte_project/README.md

 10.0.0.0/16
 ```

-The network is divided into public and private subnets across Availability Zones.
+The network is divided into public and private subnets.

 The general network structure is: